adfresca/sdk-unity/README.md

 ### Custom Parameter

-Our SDK can collect user-specific profiles such as level, stage, maximum score, etc. We can use them to deliver a personalized and targeted message in real-time to specific user segments that you define.
+Our SDK can collect user-specific profiles such as level, stage, maximum score, etc. We can use them to deliver a personalized and targeted message in real-time to specific user segments that you can define.

 To implement codes, simply call SetCustomParameter method with parameter's index and value.
 You can get the custom parameter's index in our [Dashboard](https://dashboard.nudge.do): 1) Select an App 2) In 'Overview' menu, click 'Settings - Custom Parameters.'

-You will call the method after the app is launched and when the value has changed.
+You will call the method after the app is launched and when the values have changed.
+(If you can't set the values without user sign in, you may set them right after a user signs in.)

 ```cs
 void Start() {